Terah: Islamic tradition

-In Sunni Islam
+Within the Quran a figure named Azar is referred as the 'ab' (أب; father, forefather) of Ibrahim.
+The name Terah is not mentioned.
+Within Islamic scholarship there is debate as to whether Azar is identified with Terah, Azar is Ibrahim's paternal uncle and Terah is his father, or Terah is not Ibrahim's father.

-Some Sunni scholars are of the opinion that Azar (mentioned in the Qur'an) is not the father of Ibrahim.
-For some, the actual name of the father of Ibrahim is Tarakh, thus cannot be Azar.
-Ibn Hajar's position is that in fact Azar is the paternal uncle of Ibrahim and that Arabs use the term "ab" to refer to the paternal uncle also and that Allah used this expression in the Qur'an where Isma'il, the paternal uncle of Ya'qub, is referred to as an "ab".
+Some are of the opinion that Azar is not the father of Ibrahim.
+The actual name of the father of Ibrahim is Tarakh, not Azar.
+Ibn Hajar's position is that in fact Azar is the paternal uncle of Ibrahim and that Arabs use the term "ab" to refer to the paternal uncle also and that Allah used this expression in the Qur'an 2:133 where Isma'il, the paternal uncle of Ya'koob,is referred to as an "ab".

-Some commentators said: Terah's, had two names: Azar and Terah, as Al-Tabari narrated in Jami’ al-Bayan (11/466) with his chain of transmission on the authority of Saeed bin Abdul Aziz.
-He said: He is Azar, and he is Terah, such as “Israel” and “Jacob”.
+Some commentators said: Terah's, had two names: Azar and Terah, as Al-Tabari narrated in Jami' al-Bayan (11/466) with his chain of transmission on the authority of Saeed bin Abdul Aziz.
+He said: He is Azar, and he is Terah, such as "Israel" and "Jacob".

 It is also maintained by some that Azar's real name was Nakhoor, and that though Azar earlier worshipped Allah, he abandoned his forefathers' religion when he became the minister of Namrud.